dbeniamine/cheat.sh-vim/Readme.md

 #### Errors

-Cheat.sh-vim can directly send the syntaxt and compilation errors / warning to cht.sh.
+Cheat.sh-vim can directly send the syntax and compilation errors / warning to cht.sh.
 To do so, hit `<leader>KE` or run `:CheatError`.

 By default, the answer will be displayed on the cheat buffer, to change this